 Active Areas | UK |

-Founded in February 2020, Hearts of Oak was originally presented as an alliance between far-right and libertarian activists, including Stephen Lennon (AKA Tommy Robinson), Carl Benjamin (AKA Sargon of Akkad) and a number of former UKIP activists, including ex-leader Gerard Batten.
+Founded in February 2020, Hearts of Oak was originally presented as an alliance between far right and libertarian activists, including Stephen Lennon (AKA Tommy Robinson), Carl Benjamin (AKA Sargon of Akkad) and a number of former UKIP activists, including ex-leader Gerard Batten.

 The public launch of the group was preceded by the incorporation of a number of companies.
 In October 2019, Alan Craig, Peter McIlvenna and Lord Pearson incorporated the Free Speech Movement Ltd. That same month they also created The Patriotic Alliance Ltd, then in November 2019 the Alternative Alliance Limited was registered with Companies House.
 Finally, in December that year they also registered Hearts of Oak Alliance LTD. Furthermore, McIlvenna is listed as a member of staff on Lord Pearson’s Register of Interests.

-Disrupted soon after its launch by the COVID-19 pandemic, the group’s operations have moved online and where it has since developed its own platform.
+Disrupted soon after its launch by the COVID-19 pandemic, the group’s operations have moved online and where it has developed its own platform.
 McIlvenna now produces regular interviews for the group’s YouTube channel, covering an array of topics but with a focus on anti-Muslim content, opposing COVID-19 lockdown restrictions, and anti-LGBT+ content framed as rejecting the sexualisation of children.

 In 2023, HOPE not hate revealed that McIlvenna and Craig had long been members of the secretive organisation called the New Issues Group which worked to push anti-Muslim politics and met secretly on the parliamentary estate.